KFreon/KaelsKabbage/content/posts/4-adventures-in-xamarin/index.md

 tags: ["xamarin"]
 ---

-### Issues getting started, and differences to WPF/UWP

 Xamarin Forms should be an easy sell.

 - Work in C# and XAML.
 Two good (XAML...?) and well defined languages